DanielJ0131/RPSG-Game/README.md

 2. dot -V (to check what version, optional!)

 **Step: 3**
-After virtuel enviroment is opened and graphviz is installed open up rpsg map is necessary in Examination2.
+After virtuel enviroment is opened and graphviz is installed open up rpsg map is necessary in RPSG-Game.
-1. cd Examination2 (if not already opened)
+1. cd RPSG-Game (if not already opened)
 2. cd src
 3. cd rpsg
-* Should look something like this in the terminal ~/Examination2/src/rpsg
+* Should look something like this in the terminal ~/RPSG-Game/src/rpsg

 **Step: 4**
 1. make pyreverse